edmundmk/ylang/README.md

 Ylang is licensed under the MIT license.

 The language is still under development.
-Do not expect it to work at all.
-Important parts of the language and of the virtual machine are not yet implemented.
+I make no guarantees that it will work for your use case!

 See the [wiki](https://github.com/edmundmk/ylang/wiki) for documentation, such as there is!